 Because of this, they will frequently invest in farmer associations by providing three important things:

+1. Training in the production of an appropriate crop for association members.
 2. The provision of inputs (such as seeds and fertilizer) and materials (such as tools, or poles and string for climbing crops) on credit to be applied to future sales.
+3. Ongoing extension.
+Frequently, these large organizations have in-house extension agents which work with associations of farmers to help keep production levels and quality up.

 The process for making these market connections is to begin forming the association.
 This might take six months because of the learning curve.
 The second step would be to survey businesses and buyers to find out who has a routine need for what types of products?
 The reason this is a good idea is because an association of smallholder farmers might not make the best decision initially on their own about what to grow.
 A simple survey can help them see what’s in demand and how much it sells for.
 Upon analyzing the information the association’s members can make the decision to approach one buyer or another to get started.
 In approaching the buyer, one of the things to discuss is what sort of training and support will the buyer be able to give to the new association.